 But guess what, once you get through that, just like the storm, it passes, and all of a sudden, you’re like, Oh, I’m free.
 And I’m fine.
 I’m empty.
 I have emptied my tank.
-I don’t feel so I don’t feel so full of negative emotion that’s eating away at me.
+I don’t feel so I don’t feel so full of negative emotions that are eating away at me.
 And that freedom is, you know, again, until you experience it.
 It’s hard to sell it.
 Yeah, people don’t understand.

 Yeah, go for it, go for it, deal with your issues.
-However, you can release them and have a opportunity to experience what’s on the other side.
+However, you can release them and have an opportunity to experience what’s on the other side.
 Because it’s a wave of what’s on this side.
-And if you’ve been doing that for too long, right, JJ, you get used to that as being a normal.
-The normal yeah comes Oh my God, this state that I’m in it’s normal.
-That’s have always been whatever it doesn’t have to be that can be a new normal.
+And if you’ve been doing that for too long, right, JJ, you get used to that as being normal.
+The normal yeah come Oh my God, this state that I’m in it’s normal.
+That has always been whatever it doesn’t have to be that can be a new normal.

 Let’s go for it.
 Let’s see what that new normal is designed to let things go and experience it.
-I I’ve certainly benefited from it and in healing from brain hemorrhages and strike, a lot of the work that you’re describing is really important for healing and recovering from brain hemorrhages, strokes, and any illness serious life threatening illness really.
+I’ve certainly benefited from it and in healing from brain hemorrhages and stroke, a lot of the work that you’re describing is really important for healing and recovering from brain hemorrhages, strokes, and any illness serious life-threatening illness really.

 I want to know if we can touch on a little bit and we’ll go into a couple of other things that I want to touch on some of the other episodes and your book.
-I want to know have you ever worked with people who are recovering from physical conditions that as a result of brain or some other situation where they are not as able bodied as ever and how do you deal with those people differently?
-Then you’re technically able bodied person.
+I want to know have you ever worked with people who are recovering from physical conditions that as a result of brain or some other situation where they are not as able-bodied as ever and how do you deal with those people differently?
+Then you’re a technically able-bodied person.

-So I have I’ve worked with people who have had MS and some neurological conditions how I would approach approach that now, when I have worked with some of those people that was prior to my, I’d say recent in the last couple of years extensive knowledge of neurotransmitters and biochemistry at a deeper level and a hormonal level.
+So I have I’ve worked with people who have had MS and some neurological conditions how I would approach that now when I have worked with some of those people that was prior to my, I’d say recently in the last couple of years extensive knowledge of neurotransmitters and biochemistry at a deeper level and a hormonal level.

 But what I do that a lot of people don’t know or understand till we like I show you I can’t really, I can tell you about it.
 But you’re, as I mentioned earlier, with physiology being a bunch of electrical and chemical transactions and exchanges that happen to the body as you think before you, you pick something up starts in your brain.